RPA VS Selenium

 Selenium, in other words, is a set of different software tools that helps support test automation.
 Having observed that there a lot of Selenium Quality Analyst engineers primarily emphasis focus on one or two tools that can carry out their objectives perfectly.
 However, when you have knowledge of all the tools, it will provide you with a multitude of options for approaching different test automation problems.

-Selenium being a tool for testing web applications serves a completely different purpose opposed to that of a Robotic process automation which is more about , with ever growing popularity among automated testing developers and professionals who had been traditionally using manual testing tools.
+Selenium being a tool for testing web applications serves a completely different purpose as opposed to that of Robotic process automation which is more about, with ever-growing popularity among automated testing developers and professionals who had been traditionally using manual testing tools.
 The function is also to provide a language that is specific test domain for test in popular languages in programming like java, scala and more.

 Click Here -> Get Free Selenium Tutorial